ChloeWKY/CopyClip/README.md

 ### Other Issues

-If you have any other issues, please open an issue with the log file attached, and information about your system.
+If you encounter additional issues, open an issue with the log file attached, and include details about your system.

-Also, please switch the log mod to `trace` to get the most detailed log.
+Please set the log mode to trace to record the most detailed log possible.

-The log file is located at `~/Library/Logs/org.eu.huazifan.copyclip/log`on MacOS.
+On MacOS, the log file is located at ~/Library/Logs/org.eu.huazifan.copyclip/log.

 ## Build